 Kolkata is a city bursting with political energy, historic buildings, die-hard sports enthusiasts and cultural attractions.
 As you travel through Kolkata, you will notice that there is an unparalleled grace even in its rusted grandeur.
 Hop on to a tram and get a taste of old ‘Calcutta’ as it traverses the streets filled with gorgeous old structures.

 Kolkata takes pride in the oldest operating electric tram in Asia, a full hundred and fifty years of service.
 This fascinating city certainly keeps you glued to its magnificent palaces, historic venues, grand museums, its bustling streets and roadside food kiosks.

-Finally, Kolkata is a city that leaves a shopaholic traveler impressed.
+Finally, Kolkata is a city that leaves a shopaholic traveller impressed.
 There is no limit to what you can buy here.
 Catering to a wide range of budgets, the shopping places in Kolkata offer attractive options to locals as well as tourists visiting the city.
 Kolkata is particularly famous for designer Indian wear.
-Lal Paal cotton sarees, Banarsi sarees, Tussar sarees, gold and artificial jewelry as well as delicious Bengali sweets are among the major attractions here.
+Lal Paal cotton sarees, Banarsi sarees, Tussar sarees, gold and artificial jewellery as well as delicious Bengali sweets are among the major attractions here.